 Checking in: I would like to know if you could share the progress of…; I am writing to find out if it is it possible to get any information on the progress of…

 It is certain that the core part of your email is the main body.
-As a result, your primary focus when writing the main body of your email lies in persuading the reader to get the necessary information from it and not miss any significant points.
+Thus, the main goal lies in persuading the reader to get the necessary information from it.
+On top of that, you do not want your recipients to miss any significant points.
 Here are some tips how to accomplish that:

-- Ensure your email is dedicated to one topic.
+• Ensure your email focuses on one topic.
 If your email touches upon several unrelated topics, it’s better to take time to write several separate emails.
 This way, you can increase the time that it will take to process your email.

-- Give reasons when you request something from the recipient.
+• Give reasons when you request something from the recipient.
 Make sure you explain why you want your readers to do something.
-For obvious reasons, our brain gets more convinced when it receives the reasons for doing something.
+It is obvious that our brain gets more convinced when it receives the reasons for doing something.

-- Use small paragraphs to improve the readability of your emails.
-When the content is split into smaller sections, it is much easier for us to perceive information.
-In some cases, it might be efficient to write only one sentence per paragraph.
+• Use short paragraphs to improve the readability of your emails.
+When the content is split into smaller sections, it is much easier to perceive information.
+In some cases, it might be efficient to write a straight to the point sentence per paragraph.

 On the one hand, closing lines have a good number of ways to be written that drastically depend on the goal of your email.
 If your email has a specific request, you can end your email by enlisting the set of actions that needs to be done.